 Summer is over, but sunscreen is a year-round routine.

 Especially if you want to protect your skin and delay its inevitable path to wrinkled life.

-Question now is–which are safer: chemical active vs. mineral active sunscreens?
+Question now is–which is safer: chemical active vs. mineral active sunscreens?

 The quick answer is mineral active sunscreens, at least for now.

 Earlier this year the Food and Drug Administration (FDA) in the U.S. raised concerns about chemical active sunscreens and the potential health concerns it presents.